kitakode/tailwind-neon/README.md

 # tailwind-neon
-A neonaised user interface based on Tailwind CSS
+A neonaised user interface based on Tailwind CSS.